 Lifestyle in Singapore

-While it’s certainly possible to live a luxurious lifestyle in Singapore, especially if one has been lured abroad on a cushy expat package, many foreigners do not.
-And while the day-to-day costs of living in the Little Red Dot can get expensive, the lack of a top-tier salary doesn't mean one can't enjoy themselves or attain a high quality of life in Singapore.
+It’s certainly possible to live a luxurious lifestyle in Singapore, especially for those lured in with a cushy expat package, but many foreigners do not.
+The day-to-day cost of living in the Little Red Dot can get expensive, but the lack of a top-tier salary doesn't mean expats can't enjoy themselves or attain a high quality of life in Singapore.

-There's something for everyone (and every budget) when it comes to having a good time in Singapore, and expats moving to the city-state will have no problem filling their schedules with things to do outside of school or work.
+There's something for everyone (and every budget) when it comes to having a good time, and expats moving to the city-state should have no problem filling their schedules with things to do outside of school or work.

-Conspicuous consumption, most obviously in the form of shopping and eating, is a Singapore norm, and features firmly in both local and expat lifestyles.
-Prepare to engage in both popular past times, and with plenty of places to partake in either activity, new arrivals won’t fret for lack of choice.
+Conspicuous consumption in the form of shopping and eating is a Singapore norm, and firmly features in both local and expat lifestyles – prepare to engage in both popular past times.
+With plenty of places to partake in either activity, new arrivals won’t fret for lack of choice.

 Otherwise, much time is devoted to the pursuit of life outdoors, despite the heat; parks and trails are packed on weekends and afternoons with people riding bikes, jogging and enjoying the weather.

-Do keep in mind though that Singapore is very much a "work hard, play hard" culture, in every sense of the expression.
-So while the lifestyle can feel indulgent at times, it’s likely to be hard-earned.
+Keep in mind though that Singapore has a 'work hard, play hard' culture, in every sense of the expression.
+So, while the lifestyle can feel indulgent at times, it’s likely to be hard-earned.

 Shopping in Singapore

 Both locals and expats in Singapore love to shop, and there is no shortage of aisles to cruise in the city-state.
-Orchard Road and The Shoppes at Marina Bay Sands are known for the more expensive designer stores, such as Chanel and Prada.
-On the opposite end of the spectrum, there's Bugis Street, an indoor street market full of affordable trinkets and clothing.
-Everything in between can be found inside one of Singapore's many malls.
+Orchard Road and The Shoppes at Marina Bay Sands are known for having more expensive designer stores, like Chanel and Prada.

 Nightlife in Singapore

-Even with the high price of alcohol in Singapore, the bar and club scene here is impressive, and is often a stock standard part of the expat lifestyle.
+Even with the high price of alcohol in Singapore the bar and club scene is impressive, and is often a standard part of the expat lifestyle.
 People sometimes start their night as early as directly after work, a prime time to take advantage of happy hour prices.
-Watering holes along Clarke Quay are often loud and popular with tourists, while bars in the city centre cater to the after-work crowd.
-Some of these bars will have live music for entertainment.
-For a more scenic night out, head to any of the bars sprinkled around the Marina or to one of Singapore's rooftop bars.
+Watering holes along Clarke Quay are often loud and are popular with tourists, while bars in the city centre cater to the after-work crowd.
+Some of these bars have live music for entertainment.
+For a more scenic night out, head to one of the rooftop bars or any of the bars sprinkled around the Marina.

 Eating out in Singapore

-Food is a big part of Singaporean culture, and there is no shortage of restaurants and food stalls to choose from.
-From a bowl of noodles at a hawker centre to a tasting menu at a celebrity restaurant, diners can find just about every type of cuisine and eatery in Singapore.
+Food is a big part of Singaporean culture, and there are numerous restaurants and food stalls to choose from.
+From a bowl of noodles at a hawker centre to the tasting menu at a celebrity restaurant, diners can find just about every type of cuisine and eatery in Singapore.

-Restaurant reviews and recommendations are easy to come by, and magazines, such as TimeOut SG and I-S, are good places to start when looking for the latest hotspots and trends within the culinary scene.
+Restaurant reviews and recommendations are easy to come by and magazines are good places to start when looking for the latest hotspots and trends in the culinary scene.
 Local food bloggers can be helpful resources too.

 Regional travel from Singapore

-Escaping Singapore for some rest and relaxation can be quick and affordable, and can be a lifestyle feature that most expats aren’t used to integrating into their schedule so easily.
+Escaping Singapore for some rest can be a quick and affordable lifestyle feature that most expats aren’t used to integrating into their schedule so easily.

-One way to find out about last-minute travel deals is by subscribing to local online deal sites, such as Groupon SG or Deal.com.sg.
+One way to find out about last-minute travel deals is by subscribing to local discount deal sites.
 Singapore also hosts a few travel fairs each year which provide ideas for planning a trip.
-However, planning a weekend getaway just on recommendations from fellow expats and Singaporeans alone is also easy.
+However, planning a weekend getaway just on recommendations from fellow expats and locals is easy too.

-Expat families living in Singapore will likely have a slightly different lifestyle than the care-free singles or career-driven couples.
-That said, there is no shortage of kid-friendly activities in Singapore to keep everyone occupied, and the overwhelming amount of greenery, such as playgrounds and parks, makes for easy and affordable entertainment.
+Expat families living in Singapore will likely have a different lifestyle to care-free singles or career-driven couples.
+That said, there is no shortage of family-friendly activities in Singapore to keep everyone occupied, and the overwhelming amount of greenery, such as playgrounds and parks, makes for affordable entertainment.

 There's the Singapore Zoo, Night Safari and Jurong Bird Park for starters.
-Universal Studios Sentosa is another great place to take the kids for the day.
-The Singapore Botanical Gardens are a great place for a picnic (pets are welcome, too).
-For some social interaction, sign the kids up with a playgroup or a sports team.
-Check the neighbourhood's community centre for activities in the local area.
+Universal Studios Sentosa is another great place to take the kids for the day, and the Singapore Botanic Gardens is perfect for a picnic.
+For some social interaction, sign the kids up with a playgroup or a sports team, or check the neighbourhood's community centre for activities in the local area.